kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 ```

 ### Media Remote Control

 The `KCastProvider` has a `KCastMediaRemoteControl` instance that controls the playback of the video being cast.
 The `KCastMediaRemoteControlDelegate` will provide you with the playback callbacks while casting.
-For example
+For example:
 ```
 // To play the memdia [_castProvider.mediaRemoteControl play];